 Note: Don't sacrifice on clean sheets and location, but you can save money if you sacrifice on amenities.

 Activities

 What's a great trip to Barcelona without a tapas tour or a visit to La Sagrada Familia?!
 You don't need to book an excursion every day, that will help with your budget too, but you could book a few throughout your stay using GetYourGuide.
 Here's why I love GetYourGuide!

 - 100% refund policy, if plans change

 - Skip the line tickets for main attractions

 - Mobile vouchers no need to print

 - Last-minute availability

 Airfare

-Save big on airfare by going to Barcelona in the shoulder seasons, March through April and September through October.
+Save big on airfare by searching and comparing prices on KAYAK.com and going to Barcelona in the shoulder seasons, March through April and September through October.
 The weather will be pleasant and less crowds, a perfect opportunity for an excellent getaway!

 Once you've estimated your trip's flight, accommodation and activity cost, start considering the cost of transportation.

 Rental Cars

 Use DiscoverCars.com to search, save and compare -up to 70% off, of your favorite rental companies like Enterprise, Hertz, AVIS, Budget & many more.

-NAVIGATORNICK.COM PAGE 10
+NAVIGATORNICK.COM | PAGE 13

 BEST THINGS TO DO BARCELONA!